Regardless of how old you are now, you’ll probably have a harder time pulling off a financially secure retirement than your parents did.

 Want to get a larger monthly check?
 Read “14 Ways to Get Bigger Checks From Social Security.”

 5. Interest rates are low

 Mr. High Sky / Shutterstock.com

-Retirees in previous generations earned higher interest on savings and low-risk investments.
-But, because interest rates are at historic lows, many of today’s retirees must take on riskier investments to generate income.
+Retirees in previous generations earned higher interest on their savings and low-risk investments.
+But interest rates now are near historic lows.
+That means many of today’s retirees must take on riskier investments to generate income.